 He was about to continue when Lady Eleanor interrupted him.

 ‘I know exactly who they are,’ she said quietly.
-‘I even recognise their tabards—grey green—the colour of the Roman Church’s diocese of Palmiers.
+‘I even recognise their tabards—grey green—the colour of the Roman Church’s diocese of Pamiers.
 Every Lord in the diocese will have been forced to contribute to that force, perhaps some will have been recruited from beyond the diocese.
-The lords will not have offered experienced soldiers.
+The Lords will not have offered experienced soldiers.
 In the main, they will be thieves, murderers and rapists offered a chance of freedom by volunteering their services.’

-‘When Eleanor and I were young, a similar force surrounded the village of Montaillou then took all the inhabitants into custody and imprisoned them in their own houses before subjecting them to the Inquisition.
-Must be nearly fifty years ago now.’
+She looked at Guillam, and he took up the story.
+‘When Eleanor and I were young, a similar force surrounded the village of Montaillou and then took all the inhabitants into custody, imprisoning them in their own houses before subjecting them to the Inquisition.
+Must be nearly forty years ago now.’

 ‘This force,’ said Guillam, ‘is exactly what they need to make that kind of raid.
 A large number of foot soldiers who will first surround the village.
 Once the perimeter is secure, they will move steadily inwards to push all the inhabitants into captivity.
-Then the inquisition will commence.’
+Then the Inquisition will commence.’

 The Prince frowned.
 ‘And you think their target is the village?
-Why?’is it possible they are looking for us?
-He winced.
+Why?
+Is it possible they are looking for us?’
+He winced.’
 Or for Ximene?
 Did our deception of substituting Alyse fail?
-And if so why?’
+And if so, why?’